Advertisement

 For every one of these French-speaking, African-born newcomers aboard a charter bus, it was an opportunity to see and do something completely new.

-The rural community tour program is created by the Société de la Francophonie Manitobaine (SFM) through an initiative they call Accueil francophone.
-The program seeks to act as a welcoming arm to French-speaking new arrivals.
+The rural community tour program is a creation of the Société de la Francophonie Manitobaine (SFM) through an initiative they call “à la découverte du rural”—or, discovering rural Manitoba.
+Partnering with the SFM is Accueil Francophone, a nonprofit organization whose mandate is to act as a welcoming arm to French-speaking new arrivals.

-Janelle Howatt has been an agent for the SFMs Accueil francophone program for the past two years.
+Janelle Howatt has been an agent for Accueil Francophone for the past two years.
 Her job is to plan a monthly tour to one of Manitoba’s many francophone communities.

 “Basically, it’s to show them life outside of Winnipeg,” Howatt says.
 “When they arrive here, most of them are settled in Winnipeg and they don’t get to see outside of [the city].”